 ● Host live Q&As

-In addition to short-form video, education businesses who serve Gen Z have found increasing success by marketing on YouTube and TikTok.
+In addition to short-form video, education businesses that serve Gen Z have found increasing success by marketing on YouTube and TikTok.
 For example, one study found that 27% of prospective teen students admitted that YouTube videos played a major role in helping them decide where to enrol.
 Nearly 70% of prospective students used social media to help them research colleges and universities.
 At the end of the day, social media — and especially social video, remains an integral aspect of a modern education marketing strategy.

-[MS1]since there is so much uncertainty in all industries, a suggestion – ‘and education is no exception’, or something like that.
+Since there is so much uncertainty in all industries, a suggestion – ‘and education is no exception’, or something like that.